 When I first embarked on my travels, there was one fear that plagued me – what if I couldn’t make friends in hostels?
 I wouldn’t say I’m overly shy – I have no problem communicating when I’m already with people – but I find it very difficult approaching a stranger or group of strangers.
 I find it difficult enough to speak to somebody I don’t know on the phone!

-However, what I quickly found out all those months ago was that you are never really alone when you travel.
-In fact, it’s actually easier to make friends in hostels as a solo traveller than it is when you are travelling with friends or as part of a couple!
+However, what I quickly found out all those months ago was that you are never really alone when you travel, even though you may be travelling alone!
+In fact, it’s actually easier to make friends in a backpacker hostel as a solo traveller than it is when you are travelling with friends or as part of a couple!

 So, just how do you make friends in hostels?